 Ornamental grasses are an excellent addition to any landscape, whether small or large.
 They can also help with erosion control if you have areas of your yard that are sloped or hilly.
 They will thrive in the sun and shade, so they're perfect no matter your environment!

 Ornamental grasses require very little maintenance once they've been planted.
 Just let Mother Nature do the rest.
 If there needs to be more sunlight where you want to plant them, use artificial lighting, such as grow lights, during the winter when days become shorter and darker.
 You should only need about 3-4 hours per day for the plants to stay healthy and happy all year round!

-Ornamental grasses are a beautiful addition to any lawn or garden, but they can be hard to find in retail stores and nurseries.
+Ornamental or perennial grasses are a beautiful addition to any lawn or garden, but they can be hard to find in retail stores and nurseries.

 Tn Nursery offers native grasses at an affordable price and super fast delivery.
 Our selection includes Appalachian sedge, carex Pennsylvania sedge, and bulrush that will make your yard stand out from the rest!
 By choosing our nursery, you'll get the highest quality plants at prices lower than most other retailers.
 We also offer bulk discounts for environmental projects when buying multiple items!
 If this sounds like what you're looking for, look no further because we have everything you need here at TN Nursery!

 Native grasses are a great way to help improve the habitat for local wildlife and beautify your property.